INTI-CMNB-FPGA/fpga_examples/examples/README.md

   * clock:
   * gpios:
 * xilinx_ml605: Virtex 6 LXT 240, speed grade -1
-  * clock: using the two on-board clock sources to blink LEDs.
+  * clock: Using the two on-board clock sources to blink LEDs.
   * ddr3:
-  * gpios: using DIP switches and push-buttons to turn ON LEDs.
+  * gpios: Using DIP switches and push-buttons to turn ON LEDs.
-  * gtx:   using a versy simple gtx wrapper with 2 data bytes and 8b10b codification to change LEDs state with the DIP switches.
+  * gtx:   Using a GigaBit Transceiver (gtx with 2 data bytes and 8b10b codification) to change LEDs state with DIP switches.
-  * gtx2:  using TransLoop from hdl_utils to test a gtx with 2 data bytes and 8b10b codification.
+  * gtx2:  Using a GigaBit Transceiver (gtx with 2 data bytes and 8b10b codification) and TransLoop from hdl_utils.
-  * mmcm:  using Mixed-Mode Clock Manager to blink LEDs.
+  * mmcm:  Using Mixed-Mode Clock Manager to blink LEDs.